-Granted, many modern word processors can handle mathematical symbols, tables, and hyphenation, and many have moved towards style definitions and the WYSIWYM concept.
+Granted, many modern word processors can handle mathematical symbols, tables, and hyphenation, and many have moved towards style definitions and the WYSI-WYM concept.
 However, they've only recently been able to do so, whereas LyX is built upon the LATEX document preparation system.
-LATEX has been around for decades, and works.
+LATEX has been around for over 20 years, and works.